Dumplings, vendors and patrons at the Sunday Night Market in Chiang Mai, Thailand

 Two syllables – pak kom

-I imagine my friend Paco.
-He is coming over to eat and is bringing a spinach dish.
+Imagine my friend Paco.
+He’s coming over to eat and is bringing a spinach dish.
 Pa kom.

 Pahk is the word for vegetable.
-That is very easy to remember after learning the word for spinach, pakkom.
+It’s easy to remember after learning spinach, pakkom.

 —————————————————————————–